Zayed Sustainability Prize Opens Submissions For 2025 Cycle

-(MENAFN- PR Newswire) Small and medium enterprises, nonprofit organisations and high schools are invited to submit entries before the 23 June 2024 deadline
+Small and medium enterprises, nonprofit organisations and high schools are invited to submit entries before the 23 June 2024 deadline.

 Submissions will be accepted until 23 June 2024 through the Prize's online portal.
 Small to medium enterprises (SMEs), nonprofit organisations (NPOs) and high schools with sustainable solutions are invited to submit an entry for consideration in one of the six categories of Heath, Food, Energy, Water, Climate Action and Global High Schools.